-I am a first-year PhD student in Computer Science at Columbia University, where I am fortunate to be advised by Augustin Chaintreau and Cliff Stein.
-I am currently interested in the general realms of {causal inference, fairness, redistricting, and social networks}.
-Other things I think are cool include {sampling, spatial data, learning theory, online graph algorithms, electoral dynamics, and AI regulation}.
+I am a second-year PhD student in Computer Science at Columbia University, where I am advised by Augustin Chaintreau and Cliff Stein.
+I am interested in the general realms of {social networks, fairness, redistricting, and mechanistic interpretability}.
+Other things I think are cool include {sampling, spatial data, online graph algorithms, and electoral dynamics}.

-Prior to Columbia, I spent one year as a staff researcher at Duke Unviersity, working with Jonathan Mattingly and Greg Herschlag on using hierarchical MCMC methods to sample Congressional districting plans.
-I did my undergrad at Carnegie Mellon University (CMU), where I got concentrations in Algorithms & Complexity and Robotics and worked with Anupam Gupta on online perfect matchings with deadlines.
+Prior to Columbia, I spent one year as a staff researcher at Duke, working with Jonathan Mattingly and Greg Herschlag on using hierarchical MCMC methods to sample Congressional districting plans.
+I did my undergrad at CMU, where I got concentrations in Algorithms & Complexity and Robotics and worked with Anupam Gupta on online perfect matchings with deadlines.
 Before that, I spent a summer at NASA's Ames Research Center and a few semesters working in the Biorobotics lab at CMU.

-Outside of work, I enjoy drawing (I post my work on Instagram), hiking, and playing board games (recent favorites: Ark Nova, Concordia, Wingspan).
+Outside of work, I enjoy drawing (I post on instagram), hiking, and playing board games (recent favorites: Ark Nova, Concordia, Wingspan).
+I am also on the student board of the Columbia Catholic Ministry.

 I am supported by the NSF Graduate Research Fellowship.